 We work with you or your contractor walking you through each step for completing your home improvement plumbing project.

 For example we tell you exactly what needs to be completed by you (or your contractor) before we can prepare the rough-in.
-The rough-in is the part of the job that absolutely has to meet Ontario building code standards and the part that has a long term effect on your sewage and fresh water coming into your home – get the venting wrong and drains stop flowing and you could end up with a house that smells like a sewer, get the drainage wrong and things can back up and flood (water and raw sewage) causing thousands in smelly damage… in other words, don’t take chances on your most expensive investment – your home.
+The rough-in is the part of the job that absolutely has to meet Ontario building code standards and the part that has a long term effect on your sewage and fresh water coming into your home – get the venting wrong and drains stop flowing and you could end up with a house that smells like a sewer, get the drainage wrong and things can back up and flood (water and raw sewage) causing thousands in foul smelling damage… in other words, don’t take chances on your most expensive investment – your home.
 We are here to make sure that the job gets done right the first time.

 Once we complete the rough in then it is up to you or your contractor to complete the walls, floors, ceilings, electrical, air circulation/heating, etc. then we come back back at the end to complete the finishing (installation of fixtures) for you to assure a professional finish and attention to detail.